This article was updated on July 18, 2018.

 High deductible health plans (HDHPs) have been growing in popularity as organizations look for ways to control their health care spending.
-According to the Kaiser Family Foundation, 26 percent of employers offered an HDHP option in 2015, with 52 percent of organizations with at least 1,000 employees offering HDHP options.
+According to the Society for Human Resource Management, 70 percent of large employers offered an HDHP option in 2018.

 High deductible health plans have deductibles of at least $1,300 for an individual and at least $2,600 for a family, according to the IRS.
 HDHPs only cover preventive care before the deductible — all other costs are applied to the deductible until it's met.